-It should be noted that the wired sensors were fitted in the second bedroom in the houses (the master bedroom was specified).
-In the 2-bed house this is irregularly occupied; whereas in the 3-bed house it has been occupied by several children.
+It should be noted that the wired sensors were fitted in the second bedroom in the houses (although the master bedroom was specified).
+In the 2-bed house this is irregularly occupied; whereas in the 3-bed house it was occupied by several children until summer 2016 (the subsequent March 2017 analysis shows that levels over 1,000 ppm are less frequent than before).

-20 This analysis is for the whole month.
+&lt;sup>24 This analysis is for the whole month.
 Looking at 'occupied hours' for each room might be more meaningful (but 'occupation' is not being explicitly monitored).